 Does Debt Settlement Hurt Your Credit?

 If you have fallen more than 180 days behind on your credit card payments, your account has already been classified as being in default on your major credit reports.
-By that time, the damage to your credit standing will already be done, and debt settlement cannot hurt your credit any more.
+By that time, you’ve already suffered a lot of credit-score damage, so you won’t risk much by pursuing debt settlement.

 “It seems that many consumers enter into a settlement for a debt with a naive assumption that it will erase negative information on the credit report,” says L. Douglas Smith, director of the Center for Business and Industrial Studies at the University of Missouri – St. Louis.
 “They need to understand the periods that negative information can remain in the file.”